cancrizans/gutta/docs/content.md

 Note on inheritance: `prefix` is inherited automatically from a node's parent.
 So if you set a prefix for, say, a chapter node, each subnode will also automatically respect that prefix, unless it manually specifies its own different value for `prefix`.

+## redraw

+Date on which the content node was redrawn -- useful for when you revisit older segments of your webcomic but you don't want to mess with the original incremental dating.
+If this variable is set, the node's infobox will display a message "(Redrawn on ...)" after the actual original date.

 ## short_title

 The title for this node used in the hierarchical node names, such as in the table of content or in HTML page titles.